 Complex Regional Pain Syndrome (CRPS)

-Complex Regional Pain Syndrome (CRPS) Lawyer
+Complex Regional Pain Syndrome (CRPS) Attorney

 If you’re suffering from complex regional pain syndrome (CRPS), formerly known as reflex sympathy dystrophy (RSD), every day can be a struggle.
 Chronic pain can affect your job, your relationships, your family, and your emotional well-being.

-As a Queens medical malpractice lawyer, David Kates is committed to helping people with CRPS who are suffering because of the negligence of a healthcare professional.
+As a Queens medical malpractice lawyer, Attorney David A. Kates is committed to helping people with CRPS who are suffering because of the negligence of a healthcare professional.
+If your condition was caused or exacerbated by substandard medical care, you may have grounds for a lawsuit to pursue financial compensation for:

-• Medical treatment
+• Medical services

 • Physical therapy

-• Lost earnings
+• Loss of earnings

 What Is Complex Regional Pain Syndrome?